HMXCorp/RedFlagsServer/README.md

 ![AccessProvided](./RedFlagsServer_and_Workbench/images/AccessProvided.png)

-The YAML file will now run and create all required resources, set the needed configurations, deploy Red Flags Server application, and start the application.
+The YAML file will now run and create all required resources, set the needed configurations, deploy the Red Flags Server application, and start the application.

 ### Functional Test